 Cycling in the Park

 PLEASE NOTE - ESSEX COUNTY COUNCIL HAVE CLOSED ALL MTB TRAILS DUE TO DAMAGE.
 CYCLING IS NOT PERMITTED ON THE BLUE, RED & BLACK TRAILS.
 AROUND 5 KM OF GREEN TRAIL IS OPEN AND THE PUMP TRACKS AND SKILLS AREAS REMAIN OPEN.
-This is likely to be the situation until at least June and possibly July 2021.
+Work has now started to repair the trails but at present (July 2021) no completion date is available.

 Hadleigh Country Park is situated between South Benfleet and Leigh on Sea in Essex, adjacent to the A13 London to Southend road.
 It is a Site of Special Scientific Interest (SSSI) and is a mixture of woodlands, heathland and grassland habitats.
 There are views from the park across the Thames estuary and the picturesque Hadleigh Castle can be seen easily from the trails.